Monte Carlo Tree Diffusion with Multiple Experts for Protein Design: Preliminaries

 where $Q(s,a)$ is the estimated reward, $N(s)$ and $N(s,a)$ are visit counts, and $c_p$ controls exploration.
-When a leaf node is reached, expansion adds child nodes corresponding to unexplored actions.
-Then, simulation evaluates these new nodes by executing a rollout policy (e.g., sampling until termination or a predefined depth), producing a scalar reward.
-Finally, backpropagation propagates the reward up the visited path, updating $N(\cdot)$ and $Q(\cdot)$ statistics.
-Over repeated iterations, MCTS refines its value estimates and focuses the search on high-reward regions of the state space.
+Expansion adds children, evaluation runs a rollout to obtain a reward, and backpropagation updates $N(\cdot)$ and $Q(\cdot)$.
+Repetition concentrates search on high-reward regions.